The Power Behind Author Recognition

 In 1957 a man named Dick Clark became the branded ‘America’s Oldest Teenager‘, when millions of other teenager’s across the Western world sat before their black and white televisions and dreamed of becoming the next lucky boy or girl picked to appear on a newly televised program called American Bandstand.

 In 1962 the world branded a radio talk show host named Johnny Carson , King of Late Night Television when they heard Ed McMahon say, “Heeeere’s Johnny!“

-In 1963 a black Baptist Ministry named Martin Luther King Jr stood on the steps of the Lincoln Memorial, gave a speech entitled “I Have A Dream“, and forever branded the battle against racial bigotry by the profile of his face.
+In 1963 a black Baptist Minister named Martin Luther King Jr, stood on the steps of the Lincoln Memorial, gave a speech entitled “I Have A Dream“, and forever branded the battle against racial bigotry by the profile of his face.

 Time has been bookmarked by individual’s whose names have become the brand by which we recognize and interpret mankind’s cultural evolution.

 Individuals such as Julius Caesar, Cleopatra, Constantine, Martin Luther, Joan of Arc, Albert Einstein, Vladimir Lenin, Harriet Tubman, Adolf Hitler, Winston Churchill, Amelia Earhart, Gandhi, Eleanor Roosevelt, Nelson Mandela, Madeleine Albright, Elvis Presley, Patsy Cline, Neil Armstrong, Princes Diana, Steve Jobs and Bill Gates are just a handful of people whose names have become the branding for government, religion, quantum physics, social revolution, genocide, war, peace, music, pulp-fiction reality, PC’s and metadata @4GSpeed technology.